-Currently, patients at risk may need HLA screening if they are to receive medications such as carbamazepine, allopurinol, or trimethoprim/sulfamethoxazole.
+Currently, patients at risk may need human leukocyte antigen screening if they are to receive medications such as carbamazepine, allopurinol, or trimethoprim/sulfamethoxazole.

 Stevens-Johnson syndrome (SJS) is a severe skin detachment with mucocutaneous complications.
 It is an immune reaction to foreign antigens.
 SJS is a more severe form of erythema multiforme major and a less severe manifestation of toxic epidermal necrolysis (TEN).
 Classification is dependent on the percentage of skin involvement: SJS has <10% total body surface area (TBSA) involvement; SJS/TEN overlap has 10% to 30% TBSA involvement; and TEN has >30% TBSA involvement.